Azure-Samples/distributed-az-edge-framework/docs/reverseproxy.md

 In this current implementation, we have chosen to setup the reverse proxy within the Kubernetes cluster for any proxying or forwarding purposes.
 This allows for better control of domain name resolution with CoreDNS.
 However, this option has its advantages and disadvantages.

 ### Advantages

 - CoreDNS can be configured to resolve all domain names to the reverse proxy endpoint, which is the Envoy proxy.
 This allows for a single point of control for all domain name resolution within the cluster.
 - If there is a need to locally override a domain name, it can be easily achieved by modifying the CoreDNS configuration.
 - Changes to the cluster IP address of the reverse proxy can be easily reflected by updating the CoreDNS configuration within the cluster.

 ### Disadvantages

 - For any AKS/Kubernetes host OS and system-level communication, you still need to configure DNS and proxy settings in the upper layer.
 Therefore, one might question why not use the same upper layer proxy for all communication instead of configuring both approaches.
 - Deployments within the cluster that require internet access may face limitations.
-- If the reverse proxy in the upper layer needs to be redeployed, a new load-balanced IP address might be assigned, requiring additional configuration in the lower layer cluster.
+- If the reverse proxy in the upper layer needs to be redeployed, a new load-balanced IP address might be assigned requiring additional configuration in the lower layer cluster.
 - Resolution and proxy through upper layer for all communication offers a simpler setup, both Kubernetes and host system rely on DNS and reverse proxy of the layer above.
 This provides a single point of control for all domain name resolution and proxying within or outside of the cluster.

 As an example to changes in the architecture, we take the same high level architecture as shown on the [Readme](../README.md) but with changes for DNS and proxy directly to the upper layer as follows: